esg-jayallan/bi2_dependency_injection/README.md

 ### Contexts

-StrangeIoC introduces the concept of Contexts to isolate bindings between different application modules.
+Many Inversion-of-Control frameworks (like StrangeIoC) use the concept of Contexts to isolate bindings between different application modules.
 In particular, we found the "CrossContext" concept inadequate for what we wanted to do.
 Let's consider a game made up of a 'core' gameplay and a 'menu' module.
 Both of these share some components (services, especially).

 For each of these modules (contexts), we create an injector whose parent is that of the parent context: